OCA/web/web_disable_export_group/README.rst

 Configuration
 =============

-Enable the group "Export Data group" to the users who are allowed to make use of the option 'Export'.
+Enable the group "Direct Export" to the users who are allowed to make use of the option 'Export xlsx'.

 Usage
 =====

-Every user without *Export Data* permission won't have the option available.
+Every user without *Direct Export (xlsx)* permission won't have the option available.

 Bug Tracker
 ===========